MichaelCh-svg/tweeter-entities-chemps-svg/README.md

 Run 'npm publish' in the terminal.
 -If you have not logged in to npm yet, look at [setup from scratch](SETUP_FROM_SCRATCH.md) to see how.

+### Publishing a new version
+Change the version in the package.json file.
+Run npm publish.